EzeOnoky/Project-Base-Learning-7/README.md

 ```
 sudo apt update
 sudo apt install mysql-server -y
-sudo systemctl restart mysqld
+sudo systemctl restart mysql
-sudo systemctl enable mysqld
+sudo systemctl enable mysql
 ```

 USED for installing MYSQL on a RedHart OS, Always run YUM update 1st
 ```
 sudo yum update
 sudo yum install mysql-server -y
-sudo systemctl restart mysqld
+sudo systemctl restart mysql
-sudo systemctl enable mysqld
+sudo systemctl enable mysql
 ```

-Remember to install some security on mysql DB while on production network, you may want to run this... `sudo mysql_secure_installation` but we are not going into this
+Remember to install some security on mysql DB while on production network, you may want to run this... `sudo mysql_secure_installation` but we are not going into this.
+Also note, you installed mysql, not mysqld.

 ### 2. - I created a database and named it **tooling**